hajduakos/PineappleDataflowNet/README.md

 Technologies used
 -----------------

-* Eclipse Modeling Framework 2.0.2 for creating the metamodel
+* Eclipse Modeling Framework 2.0.2 for creating the metamodel (Has to be installed in Eclipse)
-* EMF IncQuery 0.8.0 (http://viatra.inf.mit.bme.hu/incquery) for validation
+* EMF IncQuery 0.8.0 (http://viatra.inf.mit.bme.hu/incquery) for validation (Has to be installed in Eclipse)
-* Xtext 2.5.3 for creating textual language
+* Xtext 2.5.3 for creating textual language (Has to be installed in Eclipse)
-* Xtend 2.5.3 for generating GraphML and Java code
+* Xtend 2.5.3 for generating GraphML and Java code (Has to be installed in Eclipse)
 * yED 3.12.2 for visualization (http://www.yworks.com/en/products_yed_about.html)
-* Akka 2.2.2 (http://akka.io/) and Paho 0.4.0 (http://www.eclipse.org/paho/) for remote communication
+* Akka 2.2.2 (http://akka.io/) and Paho 0.4.0 (http://www.eclipse.org/paho/) for remote communication (Included as dependecies)

 How to use it
 -------------